 Logic Apps is a tool that lets you use workflows to automate operations and business processes across multiple platforms and services.
 In Azure Monitor, there are activities that read and write metrics and Azure monitor logs.
 This enables you to create workflows that connect to a range of other systems.

-In addition to accessing created alerts, other APIs are available to read and write metrics and logs to and from Azure Monitor.
-Alerts can also be configured and retrieved.
-This effectively gives you an infinite number of options for creating bespoke Azure Monitor integrations.
+APIs are available to read and write metrics and logs to and from Azure Monitor.
+This effectively gives you an infinite number of options for creating different Azure Monitor integrations.

 If you are preparing for an Azure interview then go through this list of most asked Azure Interview Questions!